Is your dog afraid of fireworks? How about thunder?

 Reduce the amount of incoming stimuli (aversive noise / light / smell) by padding the hideout with pillows or cloth.

-This should be a calm, cosy, inviting place.
+This should be a calm, cozy, inviting place.
 If light flashes are coming through the door frame, the hideout room shouldn’t be dark but brightly lit instead.
+If there’s no hideout place available, at least pull the curtains and turn the lights on.

 Consider adding some clothing that the animal’s favourite person has worn to provide some added smelly comfort.
 Ideally, stay with the animal (more on what to do below).